Build a Homelab server using an old laptop

 qm set 100 -scsi2 /dev/disk/by-id/ata-HGST_HTSXXXXXXXXXX30_RCYYYYYYYYYYEM

-Then, in the virtual machine’s hardware settings, you can see this hard drive:
+Then, in the virtual machine’s hardware settings, you will see this hard drive:

 iGPU GVT-g Passthrough

-In Feiniu, if the graphics card is passed through, it can be used to accelerate AI computations for photo libraries and video decoding.
+In Feiniu, if the graphics card is passed through, it can be used to accelerate AI computing for photo galleries and video decoding.

 PVE Configuration

-The CPU in my old laptop is an i7 6500U, which is a SkyLake architecture and supports GVT-g.
-Intel 6th-10th generation CPUs should all be compatible.
+The CPU in my old laptop is an i7 6500U, which has a SkyLake architecture and supports GVT-g.
+Intel 6th-10th generation CPUs should all support it.

 1